Tests and estimation strategies associated to some loss functions

 Inequality~\eref{maj-w1} implies that that mapping $y\mapsto \gw(\overline \gP,y)$ defined by~\eref{eq-wpbary} is not larger than $c_{1}y$ provided that $y$ satisfies \eref{choix-y}, hence by definition~\eref{def-d},

 Under the assumptions of Corollary~\ref{cor-TV-fast}, the assumptions of our Theorem~\ref{thm-main02} are satisfied with $a_{0}=3/2$ and $a_{1}=1/2$ and we may therefore apply it.
-We obtain that for all $\xi>0$, with a probability at least $1-e^{-\xi}$, $\norm{P\et-\widehat P}$ is not larger than
+We obtain that for all $\xi>0$, with a probability at least $1-e^{-\xi}$,